Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 After the migration

-Messaging is fully functional as soon as it is enabled, as described in the previous section.
+Messaging is functional as soon as it is enabled, as described in the previous section.
 After migration, you can refine your messaging setup in the following ways:

 - Creating an out-of-office message for messaging